dx-dy-dz/Quiz-App/README.md

 # Quiz-App
-  A simple quiz app built with JavaScript
+  A quiz app built with JavaScript
   # Features
   * Responsive
   * Interactive